 - Crowns.
 Perhaps the most common treatment to repair breaks, a dental crown is a cap that covers and prevents you from losing a damaged tooth.

 - Veneers.
 With good care, a veneer tooth covering can last up to 30 years.
 A wonderful cosmetic option, they’re made to match your mouth almost perfectly.

 - Root canal or implant.
 These are generally the last resort for teeth damaged beyond cosmetic and general repair.

-Don’t suffer from your broken tooth pain, see a top Brooklyn dentist.
+Don’t suffer from your broken tooth pain, see a top Brooklyn, NY dentist.
 There are many options for treating tooth damage.
 While you can’t always prevent a broken tooth, you can fix it before it leads to something more serious.

 How to Fix a Cracked Front Tooth?